ppacher/mopidy-wampfrontend/README.rst

 - Use a global IOLoop instead of a local TornadoReactor (for twisted support).
 This might require a change in the current Mopidy-HTTP frontend.
 - WAMP Authentication is currently not supported
 - Currently based on the mopidy core.utils.jsonrpc which (according to Mopidy documentation) is a bad idea
+- Add support to reconnect the WAMP client on ConnectionLost or ConnectionFailed
+- Publish Mopidy events to the WAMP router

 Installation
 ============

 Install by running::
+u
     pip install Mopidy-WAMPFrontend

 Or, if available, install the Debian/Ubuntu package from `apt.mopidy.com